-Practice cutting a few small logs using the following technique to get the "feel" of using the saw before you begin a major sawing operation.
+Practise cutting a few small logs on a sawhorse or cradle using the following technique to get the "feel" of using the saw before you begin a major sawing operation.

-- •Take the proper stance in front of the wood with the saw off. - •Squeeze the switch trigger and let the chain accelerate to full speed before entering the cut. - Begin cutting with the saw against the log. - Keep the unit running the entire time you are cutting, maintain a steady speed. - Allow the chain to cut for you; exert only light downward pressure.
-If you force the cut, damage to the bar, chain, or unit can result. - •Release the switch trigger as soon as the cut is completed, allowing the chain to stop.
-If you run the saw without a cutting load, unnecessary wear can occur to the chain, bar, and unit. - Do not put pressure on the saw at the end of cut. - •Recommendation that the first-time user should, as a minimum practice, cut logs on a saw-horse or cradle.
+•Take the proper stance in front of the wood with the saw off.

+Squeeze the switch trigger and let the chain accelerate to full speed before entering the cut.

+Begin cutting with the saw against the log.

+•Keep the unit running the entire time you are cutting, maintain a steady speed.

+Allow the chain to cut for you; exert only light downward pressure.
+If you force the cut, damage to the bar, chain, or unit can result.

+Release the switch trigger as soon as the cut is completed, allowing the chain to stop.
+If you run the saw without a cutting load, unnecessary wear can occur to the chain, bar, and unit.

+•Do not put pressure on the saw at the end of cut.